isaackleislemurphy/Bayesian-Inference-with-Python/README.md

 # Bayesian Python

-## This site is for MATH 399 Bayesian Inferences with Python
+This site is for MATH 399 Bayesian Inferences with Python at Vassar College (Spring 2020)
-Spring 2020, Vassar College NY